 Take advantage of our comprehensive list of past Power Hour presentations.
 As a member, you have access to past presentation slides, audio recordings, and question and answer scripts as well as free participation in the Power Hour Teleconference Series.

 Today’s malting and brewing industry is more dynamic than ever.
 As the number of breweries in North America and around the world explodes, so does the range of customer needs for barley malts.
-Collectively, we understand more about the malting and brewing processes than ever before, and that understanding has …More
+Collectively, we …More

 As craft beer sales growth has slowed, craft brewers must evolve to meet broader consumer needs, address and entrench high end niches, and transform product portfolios to access higher growth segments.
 This presentation will provide …More